-Visit the double-storey museum over the road from the church to get your ticket (R10 per person) to visit the museums.
+Visit the double-storey museum over the road from the church to get your ticket (for a small fee) to visit the museums.
 You also get an information brochure about the buildings in the church precinct, all of which were declared national monuments in 1980.

 The main museum building was erected in 1838 as South Africa’s first teacher’s training college.
 Genadendal was also the site of South Africa’s very first kindergarten.